Early Slavs: Symbols

-The Slavs and Balts had many symbols representing concepts, beliefs and Gods.
-They had many types of swastikas and similar symbols, such as the Kolovrat.(meaning spinning wheel) The kolovrat symbolized the sun, and the ever going cycle of life, death and birth.
+Early Slavs had many symbols and pictures representing concepts, beliefs and Gods.
+It is considered that in "no other culture do we encounter them in such numbers, and more importantly, in such diversity, as in the culture of the Slavs", possibly due to influence of steppe and Roman people.
+They had many types of swastikas and similar symbols, such as the kolovrat (meaning spinning wheel).
+The swastika, both right-sided and left-sided, was found in the Zarubintsy culture, Kyiv culture and Proto-Slavic archaeological cultures.
+The kolovrat symbolized the sun, and the ever going cycle of life, death and birth.
 It was often carved on markers near the graves of fallen Slavs to represent eternal life.

 Gromovitit Znaci, were symbols associated with Perun, the Slavic thunder and sky god.
 Early Slavic homes often had the symbols carved into a beam to protect them from lightning.
 The circular shape of the Gromoviti symbolize ball lightning.
 Such symbols were also found on Slavic pottery from the 4th century.
-Another symbol associated with Perun is the Perunika, which resmebles a six pettled rose.
-Today it is the name for a flower in some Slavic languages.
+Another symbol associated with Perun is the Perunika, which resmebles a six-petalled rose.
+Today, it is the name for a flower in some Slavic languages.

 The hands of God were another ancient symbol, associated with the god Svarog.

 Ancient symbols such as these are still sometimes shown on clothing and the like, especially Russia.
 Many samples are described on the instance of a women's folk costume at the Meshchera Lowlands.
 Modern Rodonovers have developed some new symbols, that were not used by the Early Slavs, but many were.